floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 #### Index Types

 Vertex indices in the Oryol Gfx module can be either 16- or 32-bit.
-You should always use 16-bit indices though unless 32-bit indices are definitely required.
-32-bit indices may have a performance penalty on some platforms, and they require more bandwidth.
+You should always prefer 16-bit indices over 32-bit indices, since the latter may have performance panelties on some platforms, and they take up twice as much memory.

 * **IndexType::None**: the mesh has no index data
 * **IndexType::Index16**: the index data type is uint16_t